rust-lang/book/nostarch/chapter15.md

-Rust, with its concept of ownership and borrowing, has an additional difference between references and smart pointers: while references only borrow data, in many cases, smart pointers *own* the data they point to.
+Rust, with its concept of ownership and borrowing, has an additional difference between references and smart pointers: while references only borrow data, in many cases smart pointers *own* the data they point to.

-Though we didn’t call them as such at the time, we’ve already encountered a few smart pointers in this book, including `String` and `Vec<T>` in Chapter 8.
-Both these types count as smart pointers because they own some memory and allow you to manipulate it.
-They also have metadata and extra capabilities or guarantees.
-`String`, for example, stores its capacity as metadata and has the extra ability to ensure its data will always be valid UTF-8.

 Smart pointers are usually implemented using structs.
 Unlike an ordinary struct, smart pointers implement the `Deref` and `Drop` traits.
 The `Deref`